 EFNEP educators are members of the community they serve, as research has proven their superior abilities to relate to and communicate with participants.
 EFNEP focuses on four core areas - diet quality and physical activity, food resource management, household food safety, and food security - to help families achieve a nutritionally sound diet.
 Educators are members of the community they serve, as research has proven their superior abilities to relate to and communicate with participants.

-Washington Co.
+Chatham Co.
 Participant